Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Introduction

 \section{Introduction}

-Leptoquarks (LQs) constitute a well-motivated class of hypothetical particles that arise in a wide range of theoretical frameworks aiming at a unified description of quarks and leptons~\cite{ Buchmuller:1986zs,Blumlein:1994qd, Blumlein:1996qp,Dorsner:2016wpm}.
-As color-triplet bosons carrying both baryon and lepton quantum numbers, they provide a natural link between the two fermionic sectors of the Standard Model (SM) and can offer a possible explanation for its observed generational structure.
-LQs appear generically in various beyond standard model (BSM) theories such as, Pati-Salam models \cite{Pati:1974yy}, $\mathrm{SU}(5)$ grand unified theories \cite{Georgi:1974sy}, the models with quark lepton compositeness \cite{Schrempp:1984nj}, $R$-parity violating supersymmetric models \cite{Barbier:2004ez} or coloured Zee-Babu model \cite{Kohda:2012sr} etc. Beyond their theoretical appeal, LQs have attracted renewed phenomenological interest in recent years due to their potential to address persistent experimental anomalies, notably in semileptonic $B$-meson decays~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg} and in the anomalous magnetic moment of the muon~\cite{Aoyama:2020ynm}.
+Leptoquarks (LQs) constitute a well-motivated class of hypothetical particles that arise in a wide range of theoretical frameworks aiming at a unified description of quarks and leptons~\cite{Buchmuller:1986zs,Blumlein:1994qd,Blumlein:1996qp,Dorsner:2016wpm}.
+As color-triplet bosons carrying both baryon and lepton quantum numbers, they provide a natural link between the two fermionic sectors of the Standard Model (SM).
+LQs appear generically in various beyond the Standard Model (BSM) scenarios, including Pati-Salam models~\cite{Pati:1974yy}, $\mathrm{SU}(5)$ grand unified theories~\cite{Georgi:1974sy}, models with quark-lepton compositeness~\cite{Schrempp:1984nj}, $R$-parity violating supersymmetric models~\cite{Barbier:2004ez}, and the coloured Zee-Babu model~\cite{Kohda:2012sr}.
+Beyond their theoretical appeal, LQs have received renewed phenomenological attention due to their potential to address persistent experimental anomalies, notably in semileptonic $B$-meson decays~\cite{Queiroz:2014pra,HeavyFlavorAveragingGroupHFLAV:2024ctg} and in the anomalous magnetic moment of the muon~\cite{Queiroz:2014zfa,Aoyama:2020ynm}.